kyranb/Footprints/README.md

 ### 2.x => 3.x
 Version 3.x of this package contains a few breaking changes that must be addressed if upgrading from earlier versions.
 - Add field `ip`' as a `nullable` `string` to the footprints table (table name configured in `config('footprints.table_name')`)
+- Implement `TrackableInterface` on any models where the tracking should be tracked (usually the Eloquent model `User`)
 - (optional | recommended) Publish the updated configuration file: `php artisan vendor:publish --provider="Kyranb\Footprints\FootprintsServiceProvider" --tag=config --force`
+- If any modifications have been made to `TrackRegistrationAttribution` please consult the updated version to ensure proper compatability

 ## Change log